Neo-X/Glens_Blog/content/2018-01-19-DeepRL-Algorithms.md

 PPO was born from work that was done to combate the weaknesses of TRPO while keeping the monotonic improvements.
 PPO uses stochastic gradient descent instead of congugate gradient descent to optimize the policy parameters.
 Instead of a hard constraint on the KL divergence a soft constraint is used.
 This constraint has been used in the form of a boundary vilolation penalty and a clipping term (the official version).
 PPO has been shown to have close to or better performance than TRPO.

+**Pros:**

+1. Paralizable
+1. Does not use as much memory as TRPO

 **Cons:**

+1. KL can still change significantly between updates.
+Some network tuning could be necissary.

+##Discussion

+There are still many more RL algorithms than the ones mentioned here.
+These are the ones that are popular and I am more familier with.